In this article

 -

 In addition, point outlines can be customized.
-Opt for None if you do not want any outlines, Auto, which enables you to set opacity and width, while the color is assigned automatically, and Fixed, where you can pick the color.
+Opt for None if you do not want any outlines, Auto, which enables you to set opacity and line width, while the color is assigned automatically following the fill color, and Fixed, where you can pick the color.

 -